Watercolor Painting: The Soft Art of Coming Back to Yourself

 A sky that could hold you

-The page does not ask you to impress it.
-It only asks you to touch it.
+The page really doesn’t need something that is genius, it only asks you to touch it.

 The Sacred, Small Joy of Watching Paint Dry